Henry Winkler: Difficulties in school

 Winkler first attended P.S.
 87 on West 78th Street, Manhattan, and then the McBurney School on Manhattan's Upper West Side.
 Although he was "outgoing" and "the class comedian" in school, he also lived in a state of "constant anxiety" over his struggles with schoolwork.
-His parents, who "would not tolerate poor marks," were perpetually frustrated by his poor grades, referred to him as "dummer hund" (dumb dog), and repeatedly punished him for his inability to excel in school.
-Winkler has said that this time period was "excruciating" as his "self-image was almost nonexistent."
-He has also stated:

-In addition, his consistently poor academic performance made it difficult to be involved in the theater, as he was "grounded most of my high school career," and was almost never academically eligible.
-However, he did manage to appear in two theatrical productions: Billy Budd when he was in the eighth grade, and Of Thee I Sing in the eleventh grade.
+His parents were perpetually frustrated by his poor grades, referred to him as "dummer Hund" (dumb dog), and repeatedly punished him for his inability to excel in school.
+Winkler has said that this time period was "excruciating" as his "self-image was almost nonexistent".
+In addition, his consistently poor academic performance made it difficult to be involved in the theater, as he was "grounded most of my high school career" and was almost never academically eligible.
+However, he did manage to appear in two theatrical productions: Billy Budd when he was in the eighth grade and Of Thee I Sing in the eleventh grade.

 Although Winkler graduated from the McBurney School in 1963, he was not allowed to attend graduation, as he had to repeat geometry for the fourth time during summer school.
 After finally passing the course, he received his diploma in the mail.

-Emerson College (1963–1967)
+1963–1967: Emerson College

-Winkler applied to 28 colleges, but was admitted to only two of them, one of which was Emerson College in Boston, where he enrolled in 1963.
-He majored in theater and minored in child psychology, as he considered becoming a child psychologist if he did not succeed as an actor.
+Winkler applied to 28 colleges but was admitted to only two of them.
+He enrolled in Emerson College in Boston in 1963, where he majored in theater and minored in child psychology, as he considered becoming a child psychologist if he did not succeed as an actor.
 He was also a member of the Alpha Pi Theta fraternity, and appeared in Emerson's production of Peer Gynt as the title character.
-Winkler later recalled that, "I nearly flunked out my first year [of Emerson], I almost flunked out my second year, but I was able to go for four years."
-He graduated in 1967, and in 1978, Emerson awarded him an honorary Doctor of Humane Letters (DHL).
+Winkler later recalled that he had nearly failed his first and second years but managed to stay for four years and graduated in 1967.
+In 1978, Emerson awarded him an honorary Doctor of Humane Letters (DHL).